 “Hi! – At the tail end of Truman’s vacation we decided to take Fri and Sat and see London Bridge.
 Fantastic place.
 I am fine now (in case you knew I wasn’t) Love – Truman and Barb”

-I found it interesting that Barb referred to it as Truman’s vacation.
+I found it interesting that Barb referred to it as her husband, Truman’s vacation.
 This postcard has a picture of the London Bridge on back, along with someone skiing on the lake.
 Nomenclature describes the hotel amenities and the presence of a championship 18-hole golf course right across the street.
+I recall seeing golfers years ago playing that course, as many still try to do.

 I bet Truman and Barb Terrell wished they’d purchased a few golf course lots in 1972.
 They could’ve turned an $80,000 investment into a million bucks.
 Alton Truman Terrell III passed away on April 28, 2020.
-Divorced from Truman in 1979, seven years after their trip, she preceded her ex-husband in death, dying in 2016.
+Divorced from Truman in 1979, seven years after their trip, she preceded her ex-husband in death, passing away in 2016.
+A son, Truman Terrell IV, still survives.

 The Mohave County Senior Center still thrives.
 This facility in Lake Havasu City, Arizona, serves as a valuable resource for the local senior community, offering various programs and services aimed at enhancing the quality of life for older adults.
 It’s a hub for social activities, educational workshops, and wellness programs designed to promote healthy living and community engagement.